 - salt – A pinch is all you need to emphasize the other flavors in this sauce.

-1. Heat a pan or wok over medium high heat and add the olive oil and sesame oil.
+1. Heat a heavy-duty skillet or wok over medium-high heat and add the olive oil and sesame oil.

-2. Add the diced chicken and lemon juice to the pan, and cook until no longer pink and the internal chicken temperature reaches 165 degrees,
+2. Add the diced chicken pieces and lemon juice to the hot skillet, and cook until no longer pink and the internal chicken temperature reaches 165 degrees,

-3. In the last minute of cook time, add the butter and coconut aminos to the chicken.
+3. In the last minute of cook time, add the tablespoon of butter and coconut aminos to the chicken.

 4. Allow the sauce to thicken, then remove the chicken and sauce from the pan.
 Set the chicken and sauce aside.